Short-Term Job Adventures Washington

 Read the FAQ about Guiding for ROW

-Team Leaders, Field Staff & Crew Members (Residential and Non-Residential)
+Camping & Community Based Team Leaders, Field Staff and Crew Members

 • Are you fluent in American Sign Language?
-NYC also hires a special team of summer ASL Crew Leaders to work outdoors helping deaf youth achieve success.
+NYC also hires ASL Crew Leaders to work outdoors with deaf/hard of hearing youth and young adults.

 Northwest Youth Corps